-A small example: My son, who is 6 years old, asked me the other day why strangers sometimes smile at him when he does or says something cute in public.
+For example, when my son was 6 years old, he asked me why strangers sometimes smile at him when he does or says something cute in public.
 It seemed like such an odd question.
 Of course we smile at small children.
 We do it all the time.
 So I told him people tend to like children and smile when they see a child doing something cute.
 It’s meant to be positive.

 “But do I have to smile back?” he asks.
 Now, this is an important question.
 It’s not enough to just interpret other people’s meanings.
-But What is expected of me in a social situation?
+You also have to know what is expected of you in a social situation.

 “No, you don’t have to do anything,” I tell him, “They’re just being nice.
 You can smile back or wave, if you want.
 But you don’t have to.”

 “Are they laughing at me?”
 Another important question.
 How do we know when people are being insulting?
 At what age do we expect to be treated seriously?
 How do we balance a child’s need to be recognized as a being with legitimate needs and feelings with the reality that children can be (and should be) childish sometimes.